〉Administrative Law and Judicial Review

 Welcome to Tassells Solicitors

-We are a client-focused Kent law firm with over 200 years in business, unique in our understanding of the local market and its needs.
+Tassells Solicitors is a client-focused law firm in Faversham, Kent.
+With over 200 years in business, we have a unique understanding of the local market and its needs.

 Our approach is not only to explain the law, but also to provide clear and practical legal advice to our clients.
 Everything we do is crafted to a particular client’s needs, and our professional staff are passionate and committed problem-solvers offering a sympathetic and understanding approach to our private clients, and commercially focused and pragmatic advice to our business clients.
 Offering quality services for individuals, families and businesses, we have grown to become one of the most trusted firms in Kent.

 Tassells Solicitors is regulated and authorised by the Solicitors Regulation Authority No: 69834

 Tassells Solicitors Faversham Kent News

 If you find yourself involved in a dispute – over a will, with a neighbour over boundaries, or with tradespeople over poor work – you may wish to consult a solicitor but be put off by the costs involved or by the demands that taking action will place on your time and...